Mature (song)

-"Mature" is a song by the American actress and singer Hilary Duff, released on November 6, 2025, by Sugarmouse Inc. and Atlantic Records as the lead single from her upcoming sixth studio album.
-Her first music release in nearly a decade, Duff co-wrote the pop rock song with her husband, Matthew Koma, as well as Madison Love and Brian Phillips.
-The song's lyrics reference Duff's regret for dating an older man in the past.
+"Mature" is a song by the American singer Hilary Duff.
+It was released on November 6, 2025, by Sugarmouse Inc. and Atlantic Records as the lead single from her sixth studio album, Luck... or Something (2026).
+She and Madison Love co-wrote the song with its producers Matthew Koma and Brian Phillips.
+Its lyrics reference Duff's regret for dating an older man.

 Development and release

-On September 9, 2025, Atlantic Records announced they had signed Duff to their label, which led to a 400% increase in searches for her discography through Swedish streaming service Spotify.
+On September 9, 2025, Atlantic Records announced they had signed Hilary Duff to their label, which led to a 400% increase in searches for her discography through Swedish streaming service Spotify.
 While attending an event for fashion magazine Vogue on October 26, she revealed that her fans would "hear something so soon, like in the blink of an eye."

 Duff relaunched her official website under Atlantic Records on November 2, which featured a countdown clock set to end the next day at 1:00 p.m.
 (EST).
 The countdown revealed that she would be releasing "Mature".
 She also debuted the cover art through social media, with the caption stating, "So happy this is finally yours to hear.
 Been keeping this one quiet too long."

 Duff released "Mature" on November 6, 2025, worldwide digitally for music download and streaming, (Note: Duff gave an exclusive license for "Mature" and was distributed through music company Atlantic Recording Corporation.) with a music video premiering the same day.
 Its release marked nearly a decade since she had released solo music following the 2016 song "Little Lies".
+On December 19, 2025, an official remix by British DJ Joel Corry was released.

 Composition

-"Mature" runs for three minutes and 37 seconds.
-It is a pop rock song containing what music critics described as a "guitar forward production" and "glimmering synths and guitar licks".
+A pop, pop rock and guitar-pop song, "Mature" runs for three minutes and 37 seconds, containing a "guitar forward production" and "glimmering synths and guitar licks".
 Duff and her husband Matthew Koma co wrote-the song with Madison Love and Brian Phillips.
 The song's lyrics reference Duff's past dating an older man, singing the lyrics "She looks like all of your girls but blonder/A little like me, but younger".
 E! contributor Leah DeGrazia commented on the lyrical content of the single's first verse, referring to it as "NSFW".